kube-reporting/metering-operator/Documentation/dev/debugging.md

 To the namenode:

 ```
-kubectl -n $METERING_NAMESPACE port-forward hdfs-namenode-0 50070
+kubectl -n $METERING_NAMESPACE port-forward hdfs-namenode-0 9870
 ```

-You can now open http://127.0.0.1:50070 in your browser window to view the HDFS web interface.
+You can now open http://127.0.0.1:9870 in your browser window to view the HDFS web interface.

 To the ***REMOVED***rst datanode:

 ```
-kubectl -n $METERING_NAMESPACE port-forward hdfs-datanode-0 50075
+kubectl -n $METERING_NAMESPACE port-forward hdfs-datanode-0 9864
 ```

-To check other datanodes, runt he above command, replacing `hdfs-datanode-0` with the pod you want to view information on.
+To check other datanodes, run the above command, replacing `hdfs-datanode-0` with the pod you want to view information on.